 The National Stone Database (NSD) is currently under construction and brings together data on the building stones of the UK, their source quarries, and the samples and buildings that are associated with them.

-The database development is funded jointly by BGS and Historic Scotland, and has been supported and informed by the Strategic Stone Study (carried out in collaboration with English Heritage).
+The database development has been supported and informed by the Strategic Stone Study (carried out in collaboration with English Heritage).

 The information is supplied to us by clients, consultants and contractors either as paper records or as Association of Geotechnical and Geoenvironmental Specialists (AGS) digital data transfer format.